patternfly/training-scenarios/html-css/override-extend-variables/step2-instructions.md

   --pf-global--link--Color: var(--my-app-card-theme--Color);
 ```

 <strong>Note:</strong> Variable definitions declared for a component `.pf-c-[component name]` class selector are scoped to that component.
-So even though you are assigning a new value to the global variable, that value will only apply to the Card component, and not other components.
+So even though a new value is being assigned to the global variable, that value will only apply to the card component and not other components.

 3) <strong>Change the font-size of the title in the card header.</strong>